boocs/unreal-clangd/README.md

     - -isystem/usr/include
 ```
 `Note:` In previous extension versions, I wrongly used -I instead of -isystem for this include (it took awhile to figure that out)

+## Future
+I'd be nice to have these things:

+1. Figure out a way to have Intellisense files created for the Unreal source code.
+I use the Unreal Build Tool's GenerateClangDatabase flag to generate the Intellisense files for your project.
+Problem is, when you switch to a Unreal source file, clangd will use a translation unit from your project to provide Intellisense for a Unreal source file.
+It may or may not work.
+Generating separate Intellisense files for the Unreal source code needs to be looked into.
+2. Provide a ready made ,unreal centric, config file for clang tidy.
+I currently don't use clang tidy but I want to try it!
+This extension provides a mostly blank clang tidy config file but does have decent guidance in the [**extension documentation.**](https://github.com/boocs/unreal-clangd/tree/v2#readme)
+3. Complete rewrite.
+What I should have done was make a generalized clangd helper extension instead of the Unreal/clangd version we have now.
+Would maybe need to have another lightweight Unreal extension to complement this extension but maybe not if designed correctly!

 ---
 [Back to Top](#unreal-5-clangd-extension-for-vscode-intellisense)